+Referee, Mr. Ward, Nottingham.
 There was only a moderate gate.
 Burton won the toss, and put Fosse to face the sun, the latter thus defending the town end.
 The Swifts were the first to attack, their forwards passing well.
-The home defence, however, which did such good work Saturday, was again in good tran, Swift, Saturday, was again in good train, Switt, by useful heading, and Wragg, by splendid kicking, keeping their line intact.
+The home defence, however, which did such good work on Saturday, was again in good tran, Swift, by Saturday, was again in good train, Swift, by useful heading, and Wragg, by splendid kicking, keeping their line intact.
 The first quarter of an hour passed without score, although Mibbs, from the extreme left, had contributed a most telling high shot.
 This, however, Beardsley caught in expert style, and punted away before Sellars, who was following up, could worry him.
 Play was fast, and Wragg elicited applause by his fine kicking.
 The next incident of note was a burst away by King, on the outside left.
-Kirkland challenged him, but the little Scotsman got in his centre, which whizzed a ross to Bradshaw on the extreme right.
-The latter steadied himself, and contributed a very smart left-foot shot, which passed a trifle wide.
+Kirkland challenged him, but the little Scotsman got in his centre, which whizzed across to Bradshaw on the extreme right.
+The latter steadied himself, and contributed a very smart left-foot shot, which passed a triffe wide.
 The Swifts got up to the other end, but their shooting was faulty, and Beardsley was perfectly safe with anything that came straight.
 The next quarter of an hour passed without any score.
 King threaded his way past a couple of opponents, doing splendid work, but Kirkland and Haywood were strong backs.
 Though the visitors, who had done so well on Saturday, winning at Chesterfield by four to none, continued to play capitally in midfield, their movements just in front of goal were very shaky.
 Thirty-two minutes from the start the visitors made headway, and from a questionable free kick awarded against Swift.
-Griffiths put into the corner of the net with a low shot, well out of Beardsley's reach, the Swifts tous taking the lead.
-The play, of course, seemed mild in comparison with Saturday's furious contest, and the pace adopted at the outset slackened down.
+Griffiths put into the corner of the net with a low shot, well out of Beardsley's reach, the Swifts taus taking the lead.
+The play, of course, seemed, mild in comparison with Saturday's furious contest, and the pace adopted at the outset slackened down.
 McMillan and King showed fine combination, and the left outsider was entrusted with the final shot.
 It was a sharp one, but a little wide.
-The Fosse ferwards somehow or other could not make the opening, and after temporary presure the Brewers were again attacking.
-Sellars despatched a desultary but dangerous shot, Beardsley proving quite safe.
-Play was perfectly even, though somewhat too open.
-Brown showed a dash of smartness in thes Fosse centre, but the visiting halves would never allow the forwards to settle down generally.
+The Fosse ferwards somehow or other could not make the opening, and after temporary pressure the Brewers were again attacking.
+Sellars despatched a desultary bat dangerous shot, Beardsley proving a desultary but dangerous shot.
+Beardsley proving quite sufa Flay way perfectly even, though somewhat too open.
+Brown showed a dash of smartness in the?
+Fosse centre, but the visiting halves would never allow the forwards to settle down generally.
 Against such an energetic back division, short passing was fatal.
 Fosse recognised this, and wisely put more dash into their work, and went in for long passing.
-Three minutes from the interval Fosse had shown smart all-round blay. the interval Fosse had shown smart all-round play.
-Bradshaw contributed a "class" centre, just such another as that from which Brown failed to score against Sheffield Wednesday on Saturday Evidently he had profited by that experience, for, with the leather coming in precisely similar fashion he showed no hesitation whatever, but straightway banged it into the net, Fosse thus equalising.
-The point was an excellent one, It came at a timely moment, and Brown deserved great credit, not only for keeping so well up, but for improving so appreciably on Saturday's mistake.
+Three minutes from the interval Fosse had shown smart all-round play. the interval Fosse had shown smart all-round play.
+Bradshaw contributed a "class" centre, just such another as that from which Brown failed to score against Sheffield Wednesday on Saturday Evi-dently he had profited by that experience, for, with the leather coming in precisely similar fashion he showed no hesitation whatever, but straightway banged it into the net, Fosse thus equalising.
+The point was an excellent one.
+It came at a timely moment, and Brown deserved great credit, not only for keeping so well up, but for improving so appreciably on Saturday's mistake.
 King was very sprightly with his centres, and for the last quarter of an hour Fosse had clearly held the whip hand.
 Half time arrived with the score:

-FOSSE, one goal; BURTON SWIFTS, one
+FOSSE, one goal; BUETON SWIFTS, op-